bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

    ![](/img/saml-step-up-enabling-missing.jpg)
    The email also shows the organization owner's email address (should you need to contact him/her.)
-2. Your 're redirected to your SAML SSO provider's site where you have to provide your email address associated with your Bitrise organization.
-WARNING: If you provide a **different Bitrise email address which is not related to that particular organization**, you will get below error message.
+2. You are redirected to your SAML SSO provider's site where you have to provide your email address associated with your Bitrise organization.

+   WARNING: If you provide a **different Bitrise email address which is not related to that particular organization**, you will get the below error message.
 Log in with the right email address of the organization.

    ![](/img/no-connected-sso-for-this-email-address.jpg)
 3. You're directed to the the `Allow "your organization name" to sign you in` page.